kale-stew/kylieis.online/content/understanding-the-ts-compiler.md

 ### What is it doing right now?

-Currently, when we run our `test-ts-usage` script, it is compiling _every_ package we depend on, including testing libraries that aren't being invoked by our test file itself.
+When we run our `test-ts-usage` script right now, it is compiling _every_ package this library depends on, including testing libraries that aren't being invoked by our test file itself.
 This is because of the compiler.
-I am suspicious that it's viewing the project as a single entity, hence the all-encompassing compiling, so let's dive into the compiler to see what options we'll need to flag to get it to treat this single `tsx` file as an independently nested project.
+I am suspicious that it's viewing the project as a single entity, hence the all-encompassing compiling, so we will need to dive into the compiler to see what flag options we have that will get the compiler to treat this single `tsx` file as an independently nested project.

 ### How can we fix this?

 We can use a combination of [compiler options](https://www.typescriptlang.org/docs/handbook/compiler-options.html) and a [project reference](https://www.typescriptlang.org/docs/handbook/project-references.html) to achieve our testing goal here.

-Using the project reference, we can direct `tsc` to view our mini suite as a project of its own, without installing peer dependencies from the root repository.
+Using the project reference, we can direct `tsc` to view our mini suite as a project of its own _without_ installing peer dependencies from the root repository.
 But what is required to substantiate an entire project?
 How much boilerplate needs to be initialized?

-According to [this blurb](https://www.typescriptlang.org/docs/handbook/project-references.html#what-is-a-project-reference) in the docs defining a project reference, we only need to
+According to [this blurb](https://www.typescriptlang.org/docs/handbook/project-references.html#what-is-a-project-reference) in the docs defining a project reference, we only need to:

-1. Add a top-level key of `references` to our root `tsconfig.json`, a small array of objects of projects to refer to.
+1. Add a top-level key of `references` to our root `tsconfig.json`, a small array of objects of projects to refer to:

    ```js
    /* react-fast-compare/tsconfig.json */